 |DNS||Primary DNS Server||Secondary DNS Server|

 Step 7 – Update BIOS

 I always recommend running on the latest BIOS version since manufacturers provide frequent updates to address issues and fix stability problems or even enhance performance in some cases.
-So definitely one of the things we want to do here is to make sure that an outdated BIOS does not cause unstable or high ping in CrossFire.
+So definitely, one of the things we want to do here is to make sure that an outdated BIOS does not cause high ping in CrossFire.

 Here is a small guide on how to update your BIOS.

 PLEASE DO NOT TURN OFF YOUR PC OR TAKE OUT THE POWER CABLE WHILE UPDATING YOUR BIOS.

 Once the process is done, it will most likely take you back to BIOS.
 Now it’s time to optimize your BIOS settings.

 Step 8 – Deep scan for Malware and Miners

 One common issue I’ve encountered while I am doing my PC optimization service on other people’s computers is that they have miners and sometimes even malware running on their computers, and they haven’t even noticed.
 These malicious programs use your computer’s resources to do their dirty work, which can severely impact your game performance and internet speed.

 To reduce any potential impact these programs may have on your online game and your internet connection, it is important to do a deep scan of your system for malware or miners on a regular basis.